FVQA: Fact-based Visual Question Answering: Creating the Dataset

 In a similar manner as ours, the Facebook bAbI~\cite{weston2015towards} dataset also provides supporting-facts for pure textual questions.
 But the problem posed in this work is more complex than that in Facebook bAbI, as the information need to be extracted from both image and external commonsense knowledge bases.

-Another feature of the proposed dataset is that the answers are restricted to the concepts from image and knowledge bases, so `Yes'/`No' questions are excluded.
+\bluett{Another feature of the proposed dataset is that the answers are restricted to the concepts from image and knowledge bases, so `Yes'/`No' questions are excluded.
 In the VQA dataset~\cite{antol2015vqa}, $38\%$ questions can be answered using `Yes' or `No'.
-It is somewhat difficult to measure the reasoning abilities of LSTM-based approaches via these `Yes'/`No' questions, because it is not clear how LSTM arrive at the answer.
+Although `Yes'/`No' questions can also require a challenging reasoning process (see \cite{andreas2015deep,johnson2016clevr}), {\bluettt{they may not be a good measure of models' reasoning abilities.
+A random guess process can still achieve an approximately $50\%$ accuracy on a balanced `Yes'/`No' QA dataset, but it does not perform any reasoning on the $50\%$ correctly answered questions.}} To avoid misleading results, we simply exclude `Yes'/`No' questions.}